In this show, Bill Moyers explores the biblical tale of brother killing brother and the complex relationships among victim, perpetrator and judge.

 FEMALE VOICE: Mmhmm.

-JACK: Though it does end on that minor chord, doesn’t it -- that the dynasty then ensues and culminates in murder?
+JOHN BARTH: Though it does end on that minor chord, doesn’t it — that the dynasty then ensues and culminates in murder?
 And never mind Cain, never mind Abel.
 God is on his learning curve, I guess, as a modernist author who’s also a member of the cast.